hugogirard/azureScripts/devOps/aciAgent/README.md

 Here the official [documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops)

-To create a ready environment to test just use the main.json ARM template file.
-This ARM template was created using Bicep.  ** AT THIS MOMENT BICEP IS NOT READY FOR PRODUCTION **
+To create a ready environment to test just use the the deploy.ps1 file with the parameter **-pat** that represent your personnal access token in Azure DevOps

-Once your image is created you will need to push it to an Azure Container Registry, there our official [documentation]

-** IMPORTANT, this sample is for Linux Container, the Microsoft doc show how to use Windows Container **

-`
-az acr build --image dockeragent:latest --registry $acr --file Dockerfile .
-`

-Now the image is pushed in the ACR
+This will create a VNET where the Container will run inside it, with a VNET no external traffic will be able to reach the ACI.
+The limitation with this you won't be able to use **managed identity** and only the **PAT**.

 This sample was created following two interesting article

 [First one](https://blog.jcorioland.io/archives/2020/06/08/terraform-azurerm-azure-container-instance-devops-agent.html)

 [Second one](https://devblogs.microsoft.com/devops/azure-devops-agents-on-azure-container-instances-aci/)